 eg: 1♥ - 1NT - 2♦ - 3♣ is Gamma in Diamonds Note: A special Gamma scale is used when Opener has rebid a Minor at the 2-level (and so may be 5332 shape).
 See the page on Gamma for details.

 Note: Where Gamma is used, Asking Bids are now established, so a Relay over the Gamma response is Relay Beta and other side-suit Asks are Epsilons.
 If Opener shows no top honours in the suit or only 1 top honour and minimum length, Responder can back away from agreeing the suit as trumps by an immediate bid in No Trumps.
-Consequently, a bid in No Trumps may be Relay Beta, but only if the Gamma Response went at least 3 steps.
-If the Gamma Response went only 1 or 2 steps, then if the Relay is a bit or 2NT or 3NT, those are "Handing over the Captaincy" or a sign-off and 3♣ or 4♣ respectively becomes Relay Beta (or a bid in Diamonds if Clubs is the agreed suit).
+Consequently, a bid in No Trumps may be Relay Beta, but only if the Gamma Response went at least 2 steps.
+If the Gamma Response went only 1 step (showing no Top Honour), then if the Relay is a bit or 2NT or 3NT, those are "Handing over the Captaincy" or a sign-off and 3♣ or 4♣ respectively becomes Relay Beta (or a bid in Diamonds if Clubs is the agreed suit).
 In practice, though, there aren't any sequences over a Heart Opening where this can apply.

 Romex Trial Bids